 What if I’m a new driver?

-How does my mileage impact my premium?
+How does my mileage impact my car insurance premium?

 Mileage is just one of many rating factors that insurers use to calculate how much you’ll be quoted for car insurance, or premium.
 “Requesting a lower mileage may mean a slightly different rating factor is applied, but other rating factors may mean the price is more expensive than a different risk with a higher annual mileage,” says Robert.
 In other words, lower mileage may not necessarily mean lower car insurance.